zamith/mechanic/README.md

     mechanic enginename (same as --full)

-This will create a Rails mountable engine in `projectname`.
-This script creates a new new git repository.
+This will create a Rails mountable engine in the current folder.
+This script creates a new git repository.
 It is not meant to be used against an existing repo.

 Gemfile